Navy plane crashes into Alabama neighborhood, killing both crewmen

 There are about 250 of the aircraft in use.

-The plane hit a house and two cars, according to local news outlet WALA, but the Baldwin County Sheriff's Office tweeted that no civilians were injured in the crash.
+The plane hit a house and two cars, according to FOX 10 of Mobile, but the Baldwin County Sheriff's Office tweeted that no civilians were injured in the crash.

 The names of the crewmen who died will not be released for 24 hours after the families are notified, according to the Navy.